Austin Pregnancy Discrimination Lawyer

 - Left out of work-related opportunities because of pregnancy

-If you are unsure whether what you experienced is pregnancy discrimination, call an attorney to better understand your potential case.
+If you are unsure whether what you experienced is pregnancy discrimination, call an Austin pregnancy discrimination lawyer to better understand your potential case.

 My boss is treating me differently, how do I know this is because I am pregnant?